Qantas Travel Money vs Travelex Money Card

-This guide compares the Qantas Cash Card with the Travelex Money Card.
+This guide compares the Qantas Travel Money with the Travelex Money Card.
 Not only will it help you decide which card is right for you, you can also apply the strategies used to compare each option when looking at other travel money options.

 Travelex Money Card

 |Available currencies||AUD, AED, CAD, EUR, GBP, HKD, JPY, NZD, SGD, THB, USD||AUD, CAD, EUR, GBP, HKD, JPY, NZD, SGD, THB, USD|